aburicia9/dummifytech/README.md

 -   GET `/users` -  List of users.
 -   DELETE `/users/:userId` -Delete a user.
--   PUT `/users/:userId` -  Edit user role.
+-   PUT `/users` -  Edit user role.

+### Documentationn

+   To view the documentation for all endpoints, visit http://localhost:8000/docs

 ## Team